 The honest answer: gold prices have already been high for months.
 If you've been sitting on jewelry waiting for "the right moment," you've been living through a prolonged good moment.

-That said, no one can predict whether gold goes to $6,000 or drops back to $4,000.
+That said, no one can predict whether gold climbs higher from here or pulls back.
 Holding gold jewelry that you don't wear, hoping it climbs further, is a bet with real opportunity cost.
 The money locked up in that broken bracelet could be working for you now.

 Selling makes sense if you have jewelry you haven't worn in years, inherited pieces with no sentimental attachment, or broken items collecting dust in a drawer.
 Cash in hand beats theoretical future gains on metal you're not using.